 For those wishing to enjoy the cost and operational benefits of VoIP but lacking the staff or technical expertise to manage an on-premises solution, a VoIP system hosted and managed by a service provider in the cloud is the next best bet.

-Besides the reduction in hardware, installation and maintenance requirements with your infrastructure resident in the cloud, there’s a corresponding relief from the burden of housing equipment on your premises – ideal in these times of escalating office rents.
-And if your organization exists across several branch sites or remote offices, this type of phone system can be configured to assign phone numbers based on any location that you designate.
+Besides the reduction in hardware, installation, and maintenance requirements with your infrastructure resident in the cloud, there’s a corresponding relief from the burden of housing equipment on your premises – ideal in these times of escalating office rents.
+If your organization exists across several branch sites or remote offices, this type of phone system can be configured to assign phone numbers based on any location that you designate.

 This coverage extends to mobile devices, so remote and mobile workers can be connected to your business phone system regardless of their location.
 Systems can be scaled up or down easily, with a subscription payment model typically based on monthly charges.